 Figure 1: Locations of selected PurpleAir/FEM colocation sites.
 Of the 47 sites, 32 were used for training the correction models and the remaining 15 were used for testing.
 Inset map tiles by Stamen Design, under CC BY 3.0.
-OpenStreetMap.Data by OpenStreetMap, under CDbL
+Data by OpenStreetMap, under ODbL.

-245 Hourly concentrations of PM{2.5} ranged between 0 - 837 μg m-3 and 0 - 986 μg m-3 across all sites during this period for PA and FEM monitors, respectively (Figure 2).
+Hourly concentrations of PM{2.5} ranged between 0 - 837 μg m-3 and 0 - 986 μg m-3 across all sites during this period for PA and

+FEM monitors, respectively (Figure 2).
 PA monitors at most sites tended to be within a factor of 2 of FEM, typically biased higher.
 For most sites this bias appears to be linear as concentrations increase.
-PA PM{2.5} concentrations across all sites were categorised as "Low AQHI+" (0 - 30 μg m-3) for 91.1% of observations, "Moderate AQHI+" (30 - 60 μg m-3) for 7.7%, "High AQHI+" (60 - 100 μg m-3) for 0.7% and "Very High AQHI+" (100+ μg m-3) for 0.6% of observations.
+PA PM{2.5} concentrations across all sites were categorised as "Low AQHI+" (0 - 30 μg m-3) for 91.1% of observations, "Moderate AQHI+" (30 - 60 μg m-3) for 7.7%, "High

+AQHI+" $(60 - 100 \,\mu g \,m^3)$ for 0.7% and "Very High AQHI+" $(100 + \mu g \,m^3)$ for 0.6% of observations.
 In the same order for the FEM monitors at all sites: 97.5%, 1.9%, 0.3% and 0.4% of observations were in the four AQHI+ categories.

 Figure 2.
-Hourly observation counts of QA/QC'ed FEM vs. PA PM{2.5} concentrations across all colocation sites in this study.
+Hourly observation counts of OA/OC'ed FEM vs. PA PM{2.5} concentrations across all colocation sites in this study.
 The dashed lines are the 0.5:1, 1:1, and 2:1 lines.
-The solid lines are individual site General Additive Models (GAMs), used as opposed to a linear model to provide a general overview of site PA/FEM comparability.
+The solid lines are individual site General Additive Models (GAMs).

-The mean averages of the PA PM{2.5} concentrations at each site tended to be higher than their FEM counterparts in both data sets except at the lowest humidity levels (Figure 3).
+The mean averages of the PA PM{2.5} concentrations at each site tended to be higher than their FEM counterparts in both data sets except at the lowest humidity levels (Figure 3Figure 2).
 For the training data, 23% of the hourly observations were classified as "Dry" (RH \leq 33%), 56% were classified as "Moderate" (30% < RH < 70%), and 21% were classified as "Humid" (RH \geq 70%).
 The testing data were similar with 25%, 55%, and 19% of the hours classified as dry/moderate/humid, respectively.
-On average, PA concentrations tended to be biased increasingly-higher as humidity increased; this was not the same case for the FEM monitors which typically have their intake stream heated or dried to lower the RH impacts.
-Both the FEM and PA monitors had similar ranges of site median concentrations between the testing and training data sets; however, many of the testing data sites tended to have lower concentrations on average than the training sites.
+PA concentrations tended to be biased increasingly higher as humidity increaseds; this was not the same case for the FEM monitors which typically have their intake stream heated or dried to lower the RH impacts.
+Both the FEM and PA monitors had similar ranges of site median concentrations between the testing and training data sets The mean testing site concentrations

+260 had similar ranges for matching monitor types between the two data sets; however, many of the testing data sites tended to have lower concentrations on average than the training sites.

-The FEM monitors in this study utilized one of three main $PM{2.5}$ detection methods (Figure 4): beta attenuation (26 locations), broadband spectroscopy (9 locations) and FDMS gravimetric (2 locations).
+The FEM monitors in this study utilized one of three main $PM{2.5}$ detection methods (Figure 4Figure 3): beta attenuation (26 locations), broadband spectroscopy (9 locations) and FDMS gravimetric (2 locations).
 There were ten locations with unknown monitor types, all in the USA.
 It is most likely that these are beta attenuation monitors based on the high ratio of these detectors in the USA versus others and the comparability between site mean AQHI+ error shown in Figure 3; however, some may be broadband spectrometers or gravimetric monitors.
 There were no significant differences between the mean of the site mean PA AQHI+ errors for each of the FEM sensor types (Kruskal-Wallis p > 0.05) when ignoring the FEM observations with an AQHI+ of 1, as these make up the bulk of the observations and are unimportant from a health and management perspective.